TekayaNidham/timeline-vlm/docs/reproducing_results.md

 ## Prerequisites

-Precomputed embeddings for **CLIP ViT-B/32** and **EVA-CLIP-L-14-336** are included in `encodings/`.
+Precomputed embeddings for **CLIP ViT-B/32** and **EVA02-CLIP-L/14@336px** are available in `encodings/` (auto-downloaded on first use if not present locally).
 These are sufficient to reproduce all tables on CPU without downloading models or the dataset.

 For full reproduction with all 37 models, you need:
 - GPU with 32GB+ VRAM